-Cesar Manrique (1919-1992) was born in Arrecife, Lanzarote, an island on which his career has left indelible marks.
+César Manrique (1919-1992) was born in Arrecife, Lanzarote, and his artistic career has left an indelible imprint on the island.

-After completing his studies at the Academy of Fine Arts of San Fernando in Madrid (city in which he lived between 1945 and 1964), he often exhibits his paintings within as much as without Spain.
-He participates in the XXVIII and XXX biennial exhibition of Venecia (1955 and 1960) and at the III Spanish-American biennial exhibition of La Habana (1955).
-In the early 50's he introduces himself in the non-figurative art and he investigates the qualities of materials as to turn them into the main characters of his compositions.
-He thus becomes connected with other Spanish artists such as Antoni Tàpies, Lucio Muñoz, Manuel Millares...- to the informal movement of those years.
+After completing his studies at the San Fernando Royal Academy of Fine Arts in Madrid (where he lived from 1945 to 1964), he went on to have frequent exhibitions of his paintings both nationally and internationally.
+He participated in the XXVIII and XXX Venice Biennales (1955 and 1960) and in the III Hispano-American Biennale of Havana (1955).
+In the early fifties he started to experiment with non-figurative art, exploring the qualities of matter until it became the essential protagonist of his artwork.
+Thus, like other Spanish painters such as Antoni Tàpies, Lucio Muñoz, Manuel Millares, among others, he became associated with the Informalist movement of those years.

-He travels through various parts of the world, and in 1964 he moves to New York.
-The direct knowledge of American abstract expressionism, pop art, new sculpture and kinetic art, provided him a visual culture central to his later creative career.
-In New York, he individually exhibited on three occasions in 1966, 1967 and 1969 - in the Catherine Viviano gallery.
+He travelled to many parts of the world and in 1964, he moved to New York.
+There, his direct contact with American Abstract Expressionism, Pop Art, new sculpture and kinetic art provided him with a visual culture that would be the foundation for his later artistic career.
+While in New York he had three solo shows in 1966, 1967 and 1969 in the Catherine Viviano Gallery.

-In 1966, he is definitively back to Lanzarote.
-In the island, which then began its tourism development, he promotes a model of intervention in the territory on key factors such as sustainability which sought to safeguard the natural heritage and cultural insularity; a model that was instrumental in the declaration of Lanzarote as a Biosphere Reserve by UNESCO in 1993.
+In 1966, he returned to Lanzarote for good.
+The island was just starting to develop its tourist industry, and he promoted a model of intervention based on the fundamentals of sustainability that sought to safeguard the island’s natural heritage and culture.
+This model proved to be the determining factor in the declaration of Lanzarote as a UNESCO Biosphere Reserve in 1993.

-In parallel with the commitment to the island's territory, Manrique opened his creative work to other art forms.
-Thus, he developed a new aesthetic idea, which he named art-nature/nature-art, which he managed to specify in his space interventions, a unique example of public art in Spain: Jameos del Agua, his Tahiche home -nowadays seat of the Cesar Manrique Foundation-, Mirador del Rio, Cactus Garden, and so on.
+In parallel with this commitment to the island, Manrique started to take his creative work in the direction of other art forms.
+This led him to develop a new aesthetic ideology, which he called art-nature/nature-art, and which he went on to materialise through his spatial interventions, which are unique examples of public art in Spain: Jameos el Agua, his home in Tahíche (today headquarters of the Fundación César Manrique), Mirador del Río, Jardín de Cactus, etc.